BOC Privacy Statement

 When you use this site and have not advised us to the contrary, you are agreeing that we may use your personal information for the purposes set out in this statement.
 We will not sell, distribute or lend your personal information to third parties unless we have your permission or are required to do so by law.

 We are committed to ensuring that your information is secure.
-The shopping cart service that BOC uses for membership signups and publication sales implements encryption when collecting or transferring sensitive data such as credit card information.
+The shopping cart service that BOC uses for membership signups, donations, and publication sales implements encryption when collecting or transferring sensitive data such as credit card information.

 The BOC website may contain links to enable you to visit other websites of interest easily.
 This privacy statement no longer applies once you click on external links that take you away from the BOC website to other websites.
 We are not responsible for the protection and privacy of any information which you provide whilst visiting such sites.